 All Migo (Channing Tatum; 21 Jump Street) ever wanted was to follow in his father's footsteps.
 For generations, his family has been the "gong ringers" in the village waking the "snail sun" each morning.
-For years he has helped his father watching and learning.
-Then one day the Stonekeeper (Common; Selma) gave Migo his own helmet and said it was time for him to start practicing to take over the important task.
+For years he has helped his father by watching and learning.
+Then one day the Stonekeeper (Common; John Wick 2) gave Migo his own helmet and said it was time for him to start practicing to take over the important task.
 As he practiced, he missed...often.
 Then on one fateful flight, he completely went off track and overshot the gong tumbling down the mountain.
 On his way back to the village though he saw a shiny flying object and discovered an actual small foot.

 When Migo went back to the Village to tell them what he had learned, he was banished for lying.
-However, a small group of yeti's, including the Stonekeeper's daughter Meechee (Zendaya; The Greatest Showman), believed him and they all set out to prove the existence of the small foot.
+However, a small group of yetis, including the Stonekeeper's daughter Meechee (Zendaya; The Greatest Showman), believed him and they all set out to prove the existence of the small foot.
 However, when Migo finds one and brings him back to the village it creates an uproar and Migo learns a truth he never knew causing him to examine his own motives for wanting to prove that there really are small feet/humans.

 Tatum is actually pretty solid as Migo with different inflections to his voice guiding his emotions throughout the story.
 Zendaya can do no wrong as evidenced by last year's performance in The Greatest Showman.
 I understand why they used Common for the Stonekeeper wince his deeper voice lends itself to that of an elderly statesman and because they had him do a rap song in the middle of the film.
-James Cordon (Into the Woods) voices Percy, the small foot and Danny DeVito (Batman Returns) plays Migo Dad, Dorgle.
+James Cordon (Into the Woods) voices Percy, the small foot, and Danny DeVito (Batman Returns) plays Migo's Dad, Dorgle.
 With such rich and vibrant voice talent, there is a lot to enjoy about this movie.

-The animation should also be commended as colors are vibrant and the textures are deep.
+The animation should also be commended as the colors are vibrant and the textures are deep.
 Every piece of fur on the yetis are detailed and move with the wind effortlessly.
 The script, however, is a little mature for the audience it is intended for.
-Words like fortitude are clearly meant for the adults, as children won't understand the meaning.
+Words like fortitude are clearly meant for adults, as children won't understand the meaning.

 The music is decent and some of the tunes are catchy enough.
-You won't necessarily be humming them as you walk out of the theater but if you have young children I'm fairly certain you will be listening to the soundtrack more than one.
+You won't necessarily be humming them as you walk out of the theater but if you have young children I'm fairly certain you will be listening to the soundtrack more than once.
 Zendaya lends her vocal talents to one of the songs and as mentioned, Common performs a rap number.
 Tatum even sings the opening song and surprisingly he isn't that bad.
 Tragically, they took the tune of Under Pressure and changed the lyrics to create an unfortunate song that would probably have both Freddy Mercury and Davie Bowie rolling over in their graves.
 For the most part, though the songs are rather generic and not terribly memorable.